-If your mortgage or bank requires flood insurance, you should talk to us.
-Our extensive knowledge and experience in the flood market will help you to come to the best, most economical solution for your needs.
+If your mortgage or bank requires flood insurance, don't delay; talk to us right away.
+Our extensive knowledge and experience in the flood market will help you to come to the most economical solution for your needs, both for the flood insurance itself, and the home insurance that should be coordinated with your flood protection anyway.

-If you are not required to get flood insurance but are nervous about that creek in the back yard or the water levels from the last big storm, you’re probably eligible for “preferred” Flood insurance, an inexpensive but valuable part of your home’s protection.
-(See link for more details, below)
+If you are not required by the bank to get flood insurance but are nervous about that creek in the back yard or the water levels from the last big storm, you may be eligible for “preferred” Flood insurance, an inexpensive but valuable part of your home’s protection.
+Call us for a quick cost estimate.
+800-659-3252

-Remember, Flood insurance has a 30 day waiting period, so don’t wait for storm warnings to think about this.
-By then it’s too late.
+Remember, flood insurance has a 30 day waiting period, so don’t wait for storm warnings to think about this.
+By then it’s usually too late.

-Naturally, if you would like to protect yourself from the ravages of flood waters but have not yet taken that step, give us a call for guidance.
+To protect yourself from the ravages of flood waters, give us a call for guidance.
 Knowledge is power.
 Don't get caught up the creek without a paddle!